 Nomination Package Submission Process

-- Please submit all pdf files comprising each submission package at the same time.
+- Submit all pdf files comprising each nomination package at the same time

 Nomination Package Required Contents

-- Current curriculum vitae or resume (limit 25 pages or less)
+- Current curriculum vitae or resume.
+Limit 25 pages

-- Brief statement articulating the candidate’s teaching philosophy, not to exceed 4 pages
+- Brief statement articulating the candidate’s teaching philosophy.
+Limit 4 pages

-- Samples of course materials such as excerpts from syllabi, assignments, projects, exams, student portfolios, or other evidence of student learning outcomes, not to exceed 16 pages
+- Samples of course materials such as excerpts from syllabi, assignments, projects, exams, student portfolios, or other evidence of student learning outcomes.
+Limit 15 pages

-- Documentation of teaching-related activities such as the following, not to exceed 4 pages
+- Documentation of teaching-related activities such as the following: Limit 4 pages

 - Leadership related to teaching and learning